 AddSearch also has other features you can use to enhance the search results:

 - Pinned results allows handpicking search results and arranging them for returning them first in the search results

 - Widget view allows the user to get instant search results while typing.
 You can see the Widget view on the right corner of the screen.

 If you’re interested in setting up your search for better search results visit this blog post.

 AddSearch & GSA comparison

 |Segmenting the index||-||✔|

 Federated search is a single search box solution.
 It makes allows to easily find the content from scattered sources.
-Since GSA will be discontinued in 2019 there is a need for a replacement option.
-AddSearch provides an excellent alternative for GSA in terms of usability and features.
+Since Google Search Appliance will be discontinued in 2019 there is a need for a replacement.
+AddSearch provides an excellent alternative for Google Search Appliance in terms of usability and features.